microsoft/WhatTheHack/xxx-PowerPlatformBasic/README.md

-# What The Hack - Power Platform Basic
+# What The Hack - Power Platform Basics

 ## Introduction